-William died in 1401; the Probate of his Will is dated at Campden April 2 1401.
+William died in 1401; his Will is dated at Campden April 2 1401 and probate was granted at Lambeth on October 8.
+On the following day a commission was issued to William Small, Rector of Lynton, Worcs.to commit the administration to Joan, William’s widow, and Richard Boschell, his executors.
 Some of his property remained in the possession of his widow and second wife, Joan, sister of Sir Philip Thornbury, (his first wife, Mariona, died in 1386) while the rest was distributed among his sons.
-John and Ludovic were his principal heirs.
+John and Ludovic (Lewis) were his principal heirs.
 His other children were Richard, William, and two other sons whose names are not known, and a daughter, Alice who married Edmund Ludlow (d.1409), who owned ‘Ludlowes’ manor in Campden.
 Ludovic made his home at Drayton in Oxfordshire whilst John’s share included Lasborough and Sezincote, settled on him at the time of their purchase.

 John Greville of Sezincote, Glos., was William’s youngest son (d.1444) by his first wife Mariona (d.1386).
 John married (1) Sibil (c.1387-1425), daughter and heir of Sir Robert Corbet of Hadley, Salop, and (2) Joyce (c.1405-1473), daughter of Sir Walter Cokesay of Great Cooksey, Worcs.